heig-vd-dai-course/heig-vd-dai-course-code-examples/README.md

 respective Git tags here:
 <https://github.com/heig-vd-dai-course/heig-vd-dai-course-code-examples/tags>.

-We invite you the check the main repository [`heig-vd-dai-course/heig-vd-dai-course`](https://github.com/heig-vd-dai-course/heig-vd-dai-course) for more updated content.
+We invite you to check the main repository [`heig-vd-dai-course/heig-vd-dai-course`](https://github.com/heig-vd-dai-course/heig-vd-dai-course) for more updated content.